-- 3. Add an FQDN of the remaining Spectrum Control servers to define them as standby HA group members. - 4.
-Enter the same HA group name as for the first Spectrum Control instance. - 5.
-Define storage credentials for all Spectrum Control instances, as explained in "GUI - Entering the storage array credentials" on page 36. - 6.
-Add the same storage array for all Spectrum Control instances.
-Spectrum Control redundancy is available only if all HA group members manage the same storage array.
-See "GUI - Adding a storage array" on page 38. - 7.
+- 4. Define storage credentials for all Spectrum Control Base instances, as explained in "GUI - Entering the storage system credentials" on page 36. - 5.
+Add the same storage system for all Spectrum Control Base instances.
+Spectrum Control Base redundancy is available only if active and backup members manage the same storage system.
+See "GUI - Adding a storage system" on page 38. - 6.
 Configure the server certificates.
-See "GUI Managing server certificates." - 8.
+See "GUI Managing server certificates." - 7.
 Register all HA group members as storage providers in the vCenter server.
-See "Registering Spectrum Control as a storage provider in vCenter server" on page 85. - 9.
-Add storage spaces and services to the active Spectrum Control.
-There is no need to configure these settings for the backup HA members.
-See "GUI - Managing storage spaces and services" on page 46.
+See "Registering Spectrum Control Base as a storage provider in vCenter server" on page 89. - 8.
+Add storage spaces and services to the active Spectrum Control Base.
+There is no need to configure these settings for a backup HA member.
+See "GUI -Managing storage spaces and services" on page 46.
+Storage spaces and services defined on an active instance of Spectrum Control Base do not appear on the standby instance immediately.
+Any VVOL-enabled storage services defined on the active Spectrum Control Base are populated on the standby server's GUI during system failover.